-Asset volatility

-The plan liabilities are calculated using a discount rate set with reference to bond yields; if plan assets underperform this yield, this will create a deficit.
+Asset volatility The plan liabilities are calculated using a discount rate set with reference to bond yields; if plan assets underperform this yield, this will create a deficit.
 The gratuity fund is administered through Life Insurance Corporation of India (insurer) under its group gratuity scheme.
 Accordingly almost the entire plan asset investments is maintained by the insurer.
 These are subject to interest rate risk which is managed by the insurer.
+Changes in bond wields A decrease in bond yields will increase plan liabilities, although this will be partially offset by an increase in the value of the

-Changes in bond yields

-A decrease in bond yields will increase plan liabilities, although this will be partially offset by an increase in the value of the plans' assets maintained by the insurer.
+Changes in bond yields A decrease in bond yields will increase plan liabilities, although this will be partially offset by an increase in the value of the plans' assets maintained by the insurer.